DmitrySoshnikov/ll1/README.md

 ## LL(1) Parse generator

-The `ll1` implements non-recursive [LL(1) parsing](https://en.wikipedia.org/wiki/LL_parser) algorithm, building a _parsing table_ from _First_ and _Follow_ sets.
+The `ll1` implements non-recursive [LL(1) parsing](https://en.wikipedia.org/wiki/LL_parser) algorithm, building a _Parsing table_ from _First_ and _Follow_ sets.

-The tool can be used in educational process in compilers course, as well as for automatic generating parsers for LL(1) grammars (note, the grammar should not contain _left recursion_, and should already be _left factored_ if needed).
+The tool can be used for educational purposes in a compilers course, to trace and analyze an LL(1) Parsing table, as well as for automatic parsers generation for LL(1) grammars (note, the grammar should not contain _left recursion_, and should already be _left factored_ if needed).

 ### Installation